Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

 \subsection{Study IV--LGE from low-field scanner}

-Five patients were scanned on a 0.55T low-field scanner (MAGNETOM Free.Max, Siemens Healthineers, Erlangen, Germany).
-In this study, the data were collected with rate-3 prospective undersampling after administrating gadolinium-based contrast.
+Six patients were scanned on a 0.55T low-field scanner (MAGNETOM Free.Max, Siemens Healthineers, Erlangen, Germany).
+In this study, the data were collected with rate-3 prospective undersampling after administering gadolinium-based contrast.
 Again, the multi-coil data were collected using the phase-sensitive inversion recovery sequence.
 For each patient, one short-axis slice was acquired, with 15 ($K+1$) repetitions per slice.
-The complex-valued images were reconstructed off-line using SENSE.
+The complex-valued images were reconstructed offline using SENSE.
 Other imaging parameters included: spatial resolution $1.8\times 1.8~\text{mm}^2 - 2.1\times 2.1~\text{mm}^2$, echo time 4.2 to 4.4 ms, slice thickness 10 mm, temporal footprint 176.7 to 184.4 ms, inversion time 220 to 260 ms, and flip angle 50 degrees.
+One of the six patients was clinically assessed to have positive LGE.